Advances of Proof Scores in CafeOBJ: Fundamental Theories

 \subsubsection{Order-Sorted Signatures}

 An {\bf order-sorted signature} is defined by a tuple $(S,\le,F)$ (see {\it\ref{sssec-sorts}}, {\it\ref{sssec-op}}).

 For making construction of symbolic presentations of models (i.e., term algebras, see {\it\ref{subsubsec-tta}}) possible, the following {\bf sensibility} condition is the most general sufficient condition for avoiding ambiguity found until now \citep{meseguer97mel}.
-An {\bf order-sorted signature} $(S,\le,F)$ is defined to be {\bf sensible} iff $(w \equiv_{\le} w' \Ra s \equiv_{\le} s')$ for any operator $f \in F_{ws} \cap F_{w's'} $, where $w \equiv_{\le} w'$ means that (i) $w$ and $w'$ are of the same length and (ii) any element of $w$ is in the same connected component with corresponding element of $w'$.
+An {\bf order-sorted signature} $(S,\le,F)$ is defined to be {\bf sensible} iff $(w \equiv_{\le} w' \Ra s \equiv_{\le} s')$\footnote{ Throughout the paper, $\Ra$ means ``implies'', $\La$ means ``if'', $\Lra$ means ``if and only if'', and $\lnot$ means ``not''.} for any operator $f \in F_{ws} \cap F_{w's'} $, where $w \equiv_{\le} w'$ means that (i) $w$ and $w'$ are of the same length and (ii) any element of $w$ is in the same connected component with corresponding element of $w'$.
 Note that $[] \equiv_{\le} []$ for the empty arity $[]$.
 A sensible signature guarantees a unique interpretation of each $\Sg(X)$-term ({\it\ref{subsubsec-tta}}).

 An order-sorted signature $(S,\le,F)$ is defined to be {\bf regular} iff there is a unique least element in the set \{ $ws \mid f \in F_{ws} \land w_0 \le w$ \} for each $f \in F_{w_1s_1}$ and each $w_0 \le w_1$.
 A regular signature guarantees that each term has the unique minimum parse ({\it\ref{subsubsec-tta}}).